ilyaperepelitsa/CV/README.md

 such disclosure would be a breach of confidentiality (formally signed or "general blanket"), it would also be disrespectful to my colleagues and supervisors.
 Again, sorry.
-* Credentials - I'm frequently using a "credentials" module that I made
+* Credentials - I'm frequently using a "credentials" module that I made.
+It holds my RDS

 ## Contents